amusecode/TRES/README.md

 ## References

-See the following publication: [Toonen et al 2016](https://ui.adsabs.harvard.edu/abs/2016ComAC...3....6T/abstract) for more details.
+See the following publication: [Toonen et al 2016](https://ui.adsabs.harvard.edu/abs/2016ComAC...3....6T/abstract) for more details on TRES in general.
+See [Columba et al 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...675A.156C/abstract) for more details on TRES-Exo.